KablammoMan/Img2Txt/README.md

 Interprets an Image using OpenCV and displays it scaled down to a certain width as coloured ASCII text.

 # Parameters
-`width`: controls the width in characters for the displayed image
+`WIDTH`: controls the width in characters for the displayed image